outdoor

 It is no doubt that kids are spending more time indoors than any other previous generation.
 Yet, we are well aware of how important it is for children to playing outdoors.
 Granted in this day and age it is almost unthinkable to just let your kids run the neighborhood alone like we did decades before.
 Work and other commitments make it tough to take your kids to the park or other nature spaces often.
 So, what is a parent to do to get their kiddos outdoors?

 Backyard outdoor play spaces are the answer!
 I am not talking about the plastic clubhouse or water tables, or even swing sets.
 Not that there is anything wrong with those toys, but I don’t want you to feel the need to rush to a store and buy premade items.
-What I am going to introduce you to are play ideas that will help your child build imagination, endurance, creativity and problem-solving skills.
-These spaces are open ended, meaning there is no right or wrong way to use or play.
+Here are some play ideas that will help your child build imagination, endurance, creativity, and problem-solving skills.
+These spaces are open-ended, meaning there is no right or wrong way to use or play.

 Sandpit

 Sand is one of the greatest cheap (even free sometimes) mediums for a child’s imagination.
 The tactical quality of sand activates many senses.
 This creates a complete play experience.
 Building a sandpit can be simple or elaborate.
 I arranged retaining wall blocks in an oblong shape.
-Then laid landscape fabric (can also use tarp) down to keep weeds and grass growing through the sand.
+Then laid landscape fabric (can also use a tarp) down to keep weeds and grass growing through the sand.
 We purchased bags of sand from a hardware store.
 I think it is fun to bury little shiny jewels in the sand for the kids to discover as they play.
 They think they have found treasure!
+Check out these fun sandboxes from Amazon.

 Mud Kitchen